DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

             )
 ```

+Note: Parameters for Analytics Extensions of the type `visualization` can currently *not* yet be assigned on the disy Cadenza side when displaying the visualization as a Cadenza view.

 ## Configuring the Extension

 To specify the endpoint where the extension expects to receive from disy Cadenza and tie the previous configuration together, a [`CadenzaAnalyticsExtension()`](cadenzaanalytics/cadenza_analytics_extension.html) must be defined.